jg925/ece3400_2019-team10/milestones/milestone1.md

   <img src="https://pages.github.coecis.cornell.edu/jg925/ece3400-2019-team10/milestones/teamphoto.jpg" height="420" width="360">
 </p>

+Since this milestone involved almost entirely software, we all contributed to the creation of the algorithms through the entirety of this project.
+However, Jinny and Joy primarily debugged the figure eight as Dan and Ryan moved to begin work on the second lab.

 ## Line Following

 Since we were using two line sensors, we used multiple conditional statements to check each possible